-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Waste management practices on site are compliant in terms of relevant legislation.
-Poor waste management can result in the following: Nuisance; Windblown litter; Pollution of the receiving environment.
-The disposal of waste should be considered as a last resort after having considered the re-use and recycling of waste during the construction phase.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Waste management practices on site are compliant in terms of relevant legislation. management can result The disposal of waste should be considered as a last resort after having considered the re-use and recycling of waste during the construction phase.
 Waste minimisation should be implemented, such as the avoidance, reduction, re-use and recycling of waste during operation, before considering the disposal of such waste.
 All recyclable waste to be composted.
 The composting area and waste storage area shall be operated in terms of the waste license.
 Development and implementation of an on-site waste management plan.
 All other waste to be collected in sealed bins and removed to a licenced waste disposal facility weekly or as soon as the bins are full.
 Internal audit of the facility to ensure compliance in terms of relevant legislation.
-Adherence to the National Norms and Standards for the Storage of Waste in terms of Government Notice (GN) No. 926 of 29 November 2013, if the volumes of waste stored exceeds 80m3 for hazardous waste and/or 100m3 for general waste.
-Waste Minimisation Guideline for Municipalities, 2015 (DEADP:WC).
+Adherence to the National Norms and Standards for the Storage of Waste in terms of Government Notice (GN) No. 926 of 29 November 2013, if the volumes of waste stored exceeds 80m 3 for hazardous waste and/or 100m 3 for general waste.
 On-site waste management procedure for non-recyclable waste for employees is in place and implemented.
 If pollution is detected as a result of infrastructure failure immediate action must be taken to contain the pollution.
-Within 24hours of detection the ECO must be informed of the incident, where after ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
-Depending on the type and extent of pollution that occurred specialists may be contacted to provide specific recommendations.
-An incident report to be compiled and sent to the municipal and relevant governmental authorities.
-In the event of a pollution event / incident the Municipality should inform and provide awareness to surrounding property owners / users.